 5. Would students have to pay for course materials such as reading packs and books?

 All reading materials will be assigned in soft copy and students may print these at their own expense.
 All other course handouts etc. will be provided to the students free of cost.
 Some courses may require the purchase of textbooks though this will rarely be the case.
-Laptops will only be given on a need basis.
-Students who can afford can bring their own laptops or they can avail the college’s laptop buyback facility (over a 3 year term).

 6. What job prospects do students have after they graduate from the program?